effieklimi/pgspilot/README.md

 - Imputated genome: `/users/{STEM}/{STEM}_imputed_all.vcf.gz` and its corresponding indexed file `.tbi`
 - Imputation quality control files: in `/users/{STEM}/imputation_qc_reports`
 - User's plink2 files: in `/users/{STEM}/pfiles`
+- At this stage, the user's imputed genome has been filtered to keep only variants with high imputation quality (i.e. DR2/INFO >=0.8).
+Important for PGS scoring.
 - Subpopulation assigned using PCA: `/users/{STEM}/ancestry.tsv`
 - User's PGS scores: `/users/{STEM}/pgs_scores`.
 They are organised in directories, each corresponding to one PGS score: